JakeSteam/blog-programming/_drafts/2024-11-18-what-the-hell-are-octocats.md

 ### Classic Octocats

 First up, the earlier Octocat variants.
-They are still very clearly Octocat, and typically have a 2D, face-on appearance, with limited details and a recognisable stance.
-Whilst some have a modified appearance, they're all easily identifiable as Octocat.
+They are still very clearly variants on the original Octocat, and typically have a 2D, face-on appearance, with limited details and a recognisable stance.
+Whilst some have a modified position or other characters, they're all easily identifiable as Octocat.

+The majority of [Pop Culture Octocats](#pop-culture-octocats) and around half of the [Real People Octocats](#real-people-octocats) are from this fruitful period.

+This era lasted from early 2011 to late 2012.

 <table style="text-align: center;">
   <tr>